Carbon Express Arrows: Which Are the Best Ones for Your Rig?

 These, along with the Maxima Reds, which I discuss below, are probably the most popular Carbon Express arrows on the list.
 A very solid option.

 Carbon Express Maxima RED Fletched Carbon Arrows.
-The Carbon Express Maxima RED are an ultra-popular choice, and they're probably the most commonly used Carbon Express arrows.
+The Carbon Express Maxima RED are a popular choice, and in my experience, they're probably the most commonly used Carbon Express arrows.

-These are specifically designed to ensure that broadheads screwed in to the top of the arrow level the arrow and ensure that it fly straight.
-These aren't a good choice for lighter draw weights—the minimum draw weight for the RED arrows is 40 pounds—but that's a fine fit for most hunters, who need to shoot a bow of at least 40 pounds in order to hunt deer.
+These are specifically designed so that broadheads screwed in to the top of the arrow level the arrow and allow it to fly straight.
+These aren't a good choice for lighter draw weights—the minimum draw weight for the RED arrows is 40 pounds—but that's a fine fit for most hunters, who need to shoot a bow of at least 40 pounds in order to legally hunt deer (most state laws require that bows have a draw weight of 40 pounds or more).
 Carbon arrows like this one are heavy enough to gather a lot of kinetic energy and deliver that energy upon impact.

 Like most Carbon Express arrows, you need to cut these down so they match your draw length, and you can bring them to a pro shop if you can't do that yourself.
 They do, however, come pre-fletched, with 2-inch vanes, which are nice and small, so they don't slow the arrow while it's in flight.

-My only gripe about a lot of these arrows is that they're only available in packs of six, but there are Maxima RED Packs that include twelve arrows.
+My only gripe about a lot of these arrows is that they're usually packaged in sets of six, but there are Maxima RED Packs that include twelve arrows.
 NICE.

 Carbon Express Pile Driver Carbon Arrows.
 The Carbon Express Pile Drivers are HEAVY arrows, and they're a good option if you're shooting a heavier bow.
 That's important—if you've got a strong bow but your arrows aren't strong enough, that's a recipe for disaster, and you're going to crack a lot of arrows before they leave your bow (and endanger yourself and those around you).

 These are a big favorite among hunters, because they carry a lot of charge due to their weight, and that translates to penetrating power.
-They have super-tiny vanes (2 inches long) to reduce drag, so these puppies fly through the air like bullets.
-A great option for hunters and heavy bows.
+They have super-tiny vanes (2 inches long) to reduce drag, so these puppies are designed to fly through the air very quickly.
+A great option for hunters and users of heavy bows.

 CX Arrows for Target Archery

-The arrows above are mostly used for hunting, but if you're looking for target arrows, Carbon Express Nanos are widely regarded as one of the best target arrows you can find.
+The arrows above are mostly used for hunting, but if you're looking for target arrows, Carbon Express Nanos are widely regarded as one of the best target arrows you can find (well, they're widely regarded among the folks I talk to, anyway!).

 Why Are Carbon Express Arrows Worthwhile?